Fano (militia): Rebellion (2023–present)

 In April 2023, tensions between the Ethiopian government and Fano escalated following a plan to integrate the Amhara Regional Special Forces into the national army.
 Federal troops clashed with Fano militias and units defecting from the Amhara regional forces.
 Initially, they organized protests and set up roadblocks, with some militants resorting to violent actions.
 On 27 April, armed dissidents assassinated Girma Yeshitila, the head of the Prosperity Party in the Amhara Region.

-On 1 August 2023, full-scale war erupted between Fano and the ENDF in the context of War in Amhara, fighting occurred in Gondar, Debre Tabor and Debre Markos in the first day.
+On 1 August 2023, full-scale war erupted between Fano and the ENDF in the context of the Fano insurgency, fighting occurred in Gondar, Debre Tabor and Debre Markos in the first day.
 On 2 August, Fano seized Lalibela.
 On state television EBC, ENDF spokesperson Colonel Getnet warned that the military would take measure if Fano continued "disturbing the country’s peace".
 As a response to the escalation of security issues in Amhara Region, the government declared state of emergency on 4 August, imposing ban to public gathering and make arrests without warrants as well as imposing curfew.

 During the summer of 2024, an attempt to integrate Fano forces under a single leadership was made and Eskinder Nega was named head of the organization.
 However, Nega's leadership was rejected by several groups within the organization, and as of August 2024 no unified leadership had been established for the group.
 The six major groups operating under the umbrella of Fano are: